 Some of these changes might be small, for example fitting a grab rail in the bathroom.
 Other changes may require building work, for example putting in a shower room.
 If you do not own the property, permission will probably be required from the property owner before any work is undertaken.
 A Disabled Facilities Grant may be available to pay for any big changes.
 The following article describes further about adaptations.

-Wellaware is the local directory of information for adults health and social care with information on groups to help you with your housing options.
+You can also visit our directory of services for information on groups to help you with your housing options.

 The Mix is a charity to help young people under 25.
 They have a section on their website to help understand housing.